learn-co-curriculum/phase-3-introduction-to-hashes/README.md

 #=> {:created=>2019-04-10 14:05:33 -0400, :message=>"Hello world!"}
 ```

-This is what is referred to as the _implicit_ form.
-When assigning a variable
+This is what is referred to as the _implicit_ or "`Hash` literal" form.
+When
-Ruby will interpret the curly braces on the left hand side as a hash.
+assigning a variable, Ruby will interpret the curly braces on the left hand
+side as a Hash.

 Once created, we can access this hash with our `new_hash` variable: